kmj0825/read_the_youtube/README.md

 ## If You Want to use in Local!
 1. Clone this repository and Run the app.py in your Terminal

+( I Made this with Python 3.9 if your python version is lower than 3.9, than you can get an error.. )
 ```python
 git clone https://github.com/kmj0825/read_the_youtube.git
 pip install -q gradio requests